zaeem4/private-eth-1.0/readme.md

   sudo apt-get install ethereum
 ```

-## After version realse 1.12 POW is no loger supported for this following steps needed to done
+## After version release 1.12 POW is no loger supported for this following steps needed to done

   ### install go from following link if not install yet
   ### remeber the version is go1.20.5.linux-amd64.tar.gz